haroonc/pipeline/docs/tekton-bundle-contracts.md

 ## Contract

-Only Tekton CRDs (eg, `Task` or `Pipeline`) may reside in a Tekton Bundle used as a Tekton bundle reference.
+Only Tekton CRDs (eg, `StepActions`, `Task` or `Pipeline`) may reside in a Tekton Bundle used as a Tekton bundle reference.

 Each layer of the image must map 1:1 with a single Tekton resource (eg Task).

-*No more than 20* individual layers (Pipelines and/or Tasks) maybe placed in a single image.
+*No more than 20* individual layers (Pipelines, Tasks and/or StepActions) maybe placed in a single image.

 Each layer must contain all of the following annotations: